-Charles joined Hassans in January 2014 and is an Associate in the Litigation Department.
+Charles joined Hassans in January 2014 and became a Partner in the Litigation Department on 1st July 2021.

 Charles specialises in Crime and leads the firm’s criminal practice.
 He has considerable experience in advising and representing clients at the police station following arrest and at interview and is a regular in the Magistrates’ and Supreme Courts dealing with all aspects of criminal litigation.

 He has been instructed in a number of serious sexual offences cases, including rape and possession of indecent images of children and has developed a specialisation in this area.
 He successfully conducted the first appeal in Gibraltar, to the Court of Appeal, against the making of a Sexual Offences Prevention Order.
 Charles also regularly appears before the Parole Board on behalf of prisoners and has successfully judicially reviewed the denial of parole.

 Despite his excellent defence work, and no doubt because of it, Charles is the only Gibraltar lawyer to have been instructed by members of the Royal Gibraltar Police and HM Customs to advise and represent them in the Post Incident Procedures carried out following two separate incidents that resulted in civilian fatalities.